DNA Exonerations Nationwide

 Unvalidated or Improper Forensic Science played a role in approximately 50 percent of wrongful convictions later overturned by DNA testing.
 While DNA testing was developed through extensive scientific research at top academic centers, many other forensic techniques – such as hair microscopy, bite mark comparisons, firearm tool mark analysis and shoe print comparisons – have never been subjected to rigorous scientific evaluation.
 Meanwhile, forensics techniques that have been properly validated – such as serology, commonly known as blood typing – are sometimes improperly conducted or inaccurately conveyed in trial testimony.
 In other wrongful conviction cases, forensic scientists have engaged in misconduct.
 Read more.

 False confessions and incriminating statements lead to wrongful convictions in approximately 25 percent of cases.
-29 of the DNA exonerees pled guilty to crimes they did not commit.
+Looking only at the homicide cases, false confessions are the leading contributor to wrongful convictions, contributing to 64 (62%) of the 104 homicide wrongful convictions that were overturned by DNA evidence, where as misidentifications contributed to only 32 (31%) of the homicide wrongful convictions.
+Twenty-nine of the DNA exonerees pled guilty to crimes they did not commit.
 The Innocence Project encourages police departments to electronically record all custodial interrogations in their entirety in order to prevent coercion and to provide an accurate record of the proceedings.